 OI affects how a child’s body produces Type I collagen, the protein that forms bone structure.
 It is caused by either a lack of collagen or collagen that is abnormally formed.
 Since Type I collagen is also located in teeth, the whites of the eyes, ears, skin, ligaments, heart valves and blood vessels, the disease can also impact other organ systems.

-OI is an inherited disorder.
-Typically, it’s passed down through families, but not always.
+OI is an inherited disorder that is typically passed down through families, but not always.
 Therefore, it is possible for your child to have OI without other family members being affected by it.
-Approximately 1 out of every 20,000 live births results in osteogenesis imperfecta.

 There are more than 300 known genetic mutations associated with the disorder, and some forms are more severe than others.
 There are four types of OI: